Spenc-e/CS4765SarcasmDetection/README.md

 data_visualization_A.py is used to plot the different f1 scores for the different sized NB ngrams for subtask A. Type "python data_visualization_A.py" in the terminal to run.
 You must make sure that you use standard output to save the output from subtask_A.py to the filenames given inside the program.
 You also want to make sure in subtask_A.py that you are using the appropriate ngram_range values on line 85.
 In the github repo, there are already the calculated output files, so running the program itself should work.
+These files are 'nb1_Ar.txt' to 'nb4_Ar.txt' and 'nb1_En.txt' to 'nb4_En.txt'

 For subtask A the training data is 'train.AR.csv', 'train.En.csv' and the test data is 'task_A_Ar_test.csv' and 'task_A_En_test.csv'
 For subtask B the training data is 'train.En.taskB.csv' and the test data is 'task_B_En_test.csv'